 If you are legally domiciled outside of the UK, but otherwise meet the criteria above (for example, if you are a UCITS fund legally domiciled in Luxembourg or Ireland, a hedge fund legally domiciled in the Cayman Islands or the Channel Islands, or a multinational based in Germany or Italy, but you traded in London or elsewhere in Europe), you can actively opt in to the claim to seek to recover the losses which you suffered as a result of the banks’ wrongdoing.
 You can register your interest here.
 If you are in this category and do not opt in, you will not be able to get any compensation from the collective action.

-For these purposes, a relevant foreign exchange transaction is, in summary, any foreign exchange spot or forward transaction involving one (or two – to be clarified, see FAQ 12 below) of the following currencies: Euro, British Pound, Japanese Yen, Swiss Franc, US Dollar, Canadian Dollar, Australian Dollar, New Zealand Dollar, Swedish Krona, Norwegian Krone or the Danish Krone.
+For these purposes, a relevant foreign exchange transaction is, in summary, any foreign exchange spot or forward transaction involving two of the following currencies: Euro, British Pound, Japanese Yen, Swiss Franc, US Dollar, Canadian Dollar, Australian Dollar, New Zealand Dollar, Swedish Krona, Norwegian Krone, and Danish Krone.
 The transaction must have been priced and/or accepted in the European Economic Area.

 Trades via contracts for differences (‘CFDs’) and spread betting are not included in the claim.